ON MY FATHER’S EIGHTIETH

 a heart’s trick

-of the mind and its divisions
+of the mind and its

 that wants